REAL Women of Canada: History

-REAL is directly opposed to issues that organizations such as the National Action Committee advocatet.
+REAL is directly opposed to stances that organizations such as the National Action Committee advocates.
 One is abortion, which REAL opposes, claiming it is murder.
 In addition, the group opposes the idea of the universal childcare model, as they believe that governmental childcare represents a loss of parental control and increases the influence of the state on the family.
 They argue that the funding would be better spent on things such as courses on parenting skills.
-REAL also oppose laws guaranteeing equal pay for women, believing that this would reduce the income disparity between genders, draw women into the paid labour force, and incentivize the economic position of female-led households.
+REAL also opposes laws guaranteeing equal pay for women, believing that this would reduce the income disparity between genders, draw women into the paid labour force, and incentivize the economic position of female-led households.
 They believe this represents a major threat to family values, demeans women and breaks down the traditional family.
 They also believe that women taking men's jobs will destroy the free market economy.
 Other viewpoints they oppose include programs to reduce family violence, which they claim encourage hatred toward men; no-fault divorce; and human rights protections for gays and lesbians.
 The overarching goal of REAL Women is to support the way of life traditionally associated with the 1950s nuclear family and arch-conservative values.
 Their belief is that their activism contributes to women's equality and will improve their lives.
 Their monthly newsletter, Reality, mirrors the American conservative movement.
 It regularly attacks feminists such as Flora MacDonald as well as feminist campaigns.

 REAL Women of Canada endorsed Derek Sloan as candidate in the 2020 Conservative leadership election.